Wanted Dead or a Wild by Hacksaw Gaming — Full Review

 Expected loss assumes 96.38% RTP (3.62% house edge).
 "Cost to First Bonus" is the average expected wagering ($bet × 265 spins) — actual results vary enormously due to Very High volatility.
 See our slot glossary for term definitions.

-How Does Wanted Dead or a Wild Compare to the Competition?
+Wanted Dead or a Wild vs Competing Titles

 Wanted Dead or a Wild represents a completely different design philosophy from the Pragmatic Play scatter-pays ecosystem: